bacpop/pp-sketchlib/README.rst

 you can calculate distances on your graphics device even more quickly.
 Add the ``--use-gpu`` option::

    python pp_sketch-runner.py --query --ref-db listeria --query-db listeria --use-gpu

+You can set the ``--gpu-id`` if you have more than one device, which may be necessary on cluster systems.

 Benchmarks
 ^^^^^^^^^^